Martin Ødegaard: 2021–25: Permanent transfer and club captaincy

 On 20 August 2021, Arsenal announced the permanent signing of Ødegaard in a deal worth €35 million with potential add-ons rising to around €40 million. Ødegaard signed a four-year deal until 2025 with the club having an option to extend for a fifth year.
-He would make his first appearance of the season in a 5–0 away defeat against Manchester City.
-He scored his first goal of the season with a free kick in a 1–0 away win against Burnley, giving Arsenal back-to-back wins.
-On 18 December, Ødegaard notched his first assist of the season in a 4–1 away victory against Leeds.
+He would make his first appearance of the 2021–22 season in a 5–0 away defeat against Manchester City.
+He scored his first goal of the season with a free-kick in a 1–0 away win against Burnley, giving Arsenal back-to-back wins.
+On 18 December, Ødegaard notched his first assist of the season in a 4–1 away victory against Leeds United.
 He ended the month with three goals and three assists in six matches, and was nominated for the Premier League Player of the Month award.
-At the end of the season, Arsenal finished their Premier League campaign in fifth place, just missing out on Champions League football for the following season.
+At the end of the season, Arsenal finished their Premier League season in fifth place, just missing out on UEFA Champions League football for the following season.